 Reasons to Grow Plumeria from Cuttings

-Stem cuttings are more effective for growing Plumeria plants with several advantages.
+However, due to several advantages, stem cuttings are more preferred and effective for growing Plumeria plants.

 - Plumeria cuttings take 1-3 years to grow and bloom, while seeds may take about 3 years to grow into a mature plant.